hatonthecat/Solar-Kernel/README.md

 The material-scarcity problem in the "developing" and "undeveloped world" is not necessarily scarcity to Raspberry Pi's.
 Even if 3 billion Raspberry Pis could be air-dropped for every person on earth without a PC, the scarcity issue that remains is power.
 Therefore solar-powerable mobile devices are deliberately avoided by the technocratic design class, if Barbrook's thesis remains true to this day.

 ----
-640,000 Transistors should be enough for anyone
+640,000 transistors should be enough for anyone
 ----

 "There are two types of people: Those who think VR will change the world—and those who haven’t tried it yet." -Meta Blog: